ekazaev/route-composer/README.md

 #### 4. Routing Interceptor

 Routing interceptor will be **used by a router before it will start routing to the target** view controller.
-For example to navigate to some particular view controller user should be logged in.
-You may implement your class that extends `RoutingInterceptor` protocol and if user is not logged in, it will present login view controller where user can login and if this process will finish successfully interceptor should inform router and it will continue routing and stop routing otherwise.
+For example, to navigate to some particular view controller, the user should be logged in.
+You may implement your class that extends `RoutingInterceptor` protocol and if the user is not logged in, it will present the login view controller where the user can log in.
+If this process finishes successfully, the interceptor should inform the router and it will continue routing or otherwise stop routing.
 See example app for details.

-*Example: If user logged router can continue routing and should not continue if not*
+*Example: If the user is logged in, router can continue routing.
+If the user is not logged in, the router should not continue*

 ```swift
 class LoginInterceptor: RoutingInterceptor {